aws/amazon-genomics-cli/site/content/en/docs/Getting started/installation.md

 ## Download and install Amazon Genomics CLI

-Download the Amazon Genomics CLI zip, unzip its contents, and run the `install.sh` script:
+Download the Amazon Genomics CLI zip from [releases page](https://github.com/aws/amazon-genomics-cli/releases) of our Github repo.

+Next, unzip its contents, and run the `install.sh` script:

 ```
-aws s3 cp s3://healthai-public-assets-us-east-1/amazon-genomics-cli/1.0.0/amazon-genomics-cli.zip .
 unzip amazon-genomics-cli.zip -d agc
 ./agc/install.sh
 ```

-This will place the `agc` command in `~/bin` and attempt to add the command to your `$PATH`
+This will place the `agc` command in `$HOME/bin`.

 The Amazon Genomics CLI is a statically compiled Go binary.
 It should run in your environment natively without any additional setup.
 Test the CLI with:

 ```
 $ agc --help

 👩🧬 Launch and manage genomics workloads on AWS.

 Commands